-Congress finally reached agreement and passed on December 21, 2020 a $900 billion economic stimulus bill, which was signed into law by the President on December 27, 2020.
+Congress finally reached an agreement and passed on December 21, 2020 a $900 billion economic stimulus bill, which was signed into law by the President on December 27, 2020.

 Among other things, the bill expands and clarifies the Paycheck Protection Program (“PPP”), as amended, which was originally passed under the Coronavirus Aid, Relief, and Economic Security Act (CARES) on March 27, 2020: